Ministry-for-Primary-Industries/FarmEmissionsModel/FEM_equations.md

 ### Allocation of Excretion to Pasture, Lagoons and Solid Storage

 The majority of stock classes deposit all excretion to pasture.
-However, mature milking dairy cows deposit a portion of excretion as effluent in the months they’re milking.
+However, mature milking dairy cows deposit a portion of excretion as effluent.

 The allocation to pasture is simply all of the excretion not deposited as effluent